poretsky/catalogue/README.txt

 3.2.
 Searching

+There are two database search functions available in the data display
+buffer: general search by the name and description content and search by specified field.
+To make general search press "s" or choose an appropriate item from the menu and enter search pattern when prompted.

-To search an item by field content press "s" in the data display buffer or choose this function from the Catalogue menu.
+To search records by field content press "M-s" in the data display buffer or choose this function from the Catalogue menu.
 You will be prompted for field that can be chosen from completions and search pattern.

 In the simplest case the search pattern is treated as a substring that may optionally be preceded by a comparison operator "<", ">" or "=" or as a regular expression if it is preceded by "/".
 These elementary patterns may be combined by logical operators "AND", "OR", and "NOT".
 Searching process starts from the item next to the current one and goes forward wrapping around automatically.
 If it succeeds the first found item becomes the current one.

 3.3.
 Editing